jasongebhart/BaseballLineupCreator/README.md

 Feel free to delve into the individual folders and files to gain insights into the distinct functionalities of each component.

+## Getting Started

+To use this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Explore the project structure to familiarize yourself with the organization.
+3. Customize the data and scripts in the `GeneratedLineups/Year_Season_TeamName/` directory for your specific needs.
+4. Use the provided functions and modules to generate lineups and game details.
+5. Modify CSS styles in the `Styles/` directory to customize the appearance of your HTML output.

+For more detailed information about each function's usage and parameters, refer to the individual module folders and the respective function documentation.

 # Baseball Functions

 ## Get-BaseballConfig